Electric Vehicles at County Facilities

 Is there a charging fee?

 Yes.
-Fees for charging at all public EV charging stations at County facilities are $0.23 per kilowatt-hour (kWh).
+Fees for charging at all County owned EV charging stations is $0.23 per kilowatt-hour (kWh).

 How do I get started?